dev-presenter/English-presentations/week-01/jayun-hoisting-in-javascript.md

 console.log(foo); // "bar"
 ```

-- As we defined earlier, hoisting comes from the interpreter splitting variable declaration and assignment.
+- As we defined earlier, hoisting comes from **the interpreter splitting variable declaration and assignment**.
 - We can achieve this same behavior manually by splitting the declaration and assignment into two steps.

 ```tsx